The brochure stated: “A holiday in Spain at a luxury villa for two."

 A smile comes back onto the Guard’s face.
 “What are you going to do tomorrow?
 Drive?
 Or just lie on the beach?” he asks, warmly.

-“A bit of both I suppose” Isabel replies, deflated.
-Her voice is shaking a bit, and sad, under the strain of events, and perhaps the realisation that her holiday is far from being relaxed.
+“A bit of both I suppose,” Isabel replies, deflated.
+Her voice is shaking slightly, and sad, under the strain of events, and perhaps the realisation that her holiday is far from being relaxed.

 In the bedroom the German is listening to this banal conversation and wishing it would just wind itself up.
 He looks at Daniel, who is still crouching on his knees, with derision.
 He raises his Luger above his head and sweeps it down, with full strength, and coshes Daniel brutally with the heavy gun, for no reason.
 Daniel lets out a cry of pain and shock.